-The Berkshire Honors Scholar Program at BCC provides a creative and challenging student-driven experience with the goal of realizing a student’s full potential.
-The program is designed for highly-motivated and capable students who want to pursue the highest level of academic achievement possible at BCC.
+Students in the Berkshire Honors Scholar Program contribute to a diverse community of learning at BCC.
+The program provides a creative and challenging student-driven experience, designed for highly-motivated students who want to realize their full potential pursuing the highest level of academic achievement possible at BCC.

-The students in the program work together both in and out of the classroom.
+Students in the program work together both in and out of the classroom.
 There are opportunities to get together as a group several times each semester.
 Enjoy lunches, coffees, and informal gab sessions; discuss career choice, college transfer options, and how to navigate the College.
-Students can meet, rest, or do quiet study in the dedicated Honors Center on campus.
+Students can meet, rest, or study in the dedicated Honors Center on campus.

 The Commonwealth Honors Program